arressaye/nodejs/public/kb/cryptoraggies/cryptoraggies-gen.md

-What is CryptoRaggies?
+#What is CryptoRaggies?
 Introducing CryptoRaggies, an innovative NFT project on the Cardano blockchain that celebrates Ragdoll cats and the diverse crypto community.
 Our handcrafted, one-of-a-kind NFTs feature actual coat colors and patterns of Ragdoll cats, complete with vibrant backgrounds and accessories.
 As passionate blockchain enthusiasts, we seamlessly integrate Cardano and crypto culture into our artwork.

     We're not just about stunning visuals—our Raggies have utility too!
 Play our first game, RaggieRun, on PC, iOS, and Android, the pioneering wallet-enabled game on Cardano and the first CNFT game on Google Play and the iOS App Store.

     CryptoRaggies aims to create a harmonious ecosystem, exploring NFT technology beyond art and constantly adding value to the project.
 Join us as we build the decentralized future of NFTs and celebrate the love for Ragdoll cats!

-Is CryptoRaggies an art project, a gaming project, a PFP project, or a utility project?
+#Is CryptoRaggies an art project, a gaming project, a PFP project, or a utility project?
 We would say we are a mixture of all!
 At the very core, we are a utility project.
 We believe in web 3 technology and we believe in Cardano, in particular.
 We want to create a project that can harness the power of web 3 technology offered by the Cardano blockchain and showcase to everyone what can be built on it.
 Therefore we have built a game, a wallet, a marketplace, and a full working ecosystem of tech and services supporting a sustainable circular token economy.
 All to demonstrate the possibilities brought about by Cardano!
 So, yes, while we are very proud of our art work, which is one-of-a-kind on the entire blockchain, we are more inclined to be known as strong and consistent builders delivering above and beyond what our users expect.

+#What are the products built by CryptoRaggies?

+    1. RaggieRun

-What are the products built by CryptoRaggies?
-1. RaggieRun RaggieRun is the first ever wallet-connected, NFT-enabled game on the Cardano blockchain.
+RaggieRun is the first ever wallet-connected, NFT-enabled game on the Cardano blockchain.
 It is a side-scrolling infinite runner game in which players play as their own Raggie NFT to collect toys, coins and use superpowers to score as high as they can.
 The game has been live since October 2021, and is currently the only Cardano NFT-enabled game on all major platforms including web, Android and iOS!

     2. RaggiePurrse